turbonomic/reporting-docs/page/entity.md

 {% include genFiles/entity.html %}

-## Sample Use Case
+## Sample Use Cases

+### Count entities that meet specific criteria:
-For a given time interval, count number of PHYSICAL_MACHINE entities that have 4 CPUS.
+For a given time interval, count the number of `PHYSICAL_MACHINE` entities that have 4 CPUS.

     select count(*)
     from entity e